Raw (Ra album)

-Raw is a 2006 live album by alternative metal band Ra.
+Raw is a 2006 live album by American alternative metal band Ra.
 Songs are taken from their former albums From One, and Duality.
 "Don't Turn Away" is a newly recorded track and is also included in their 2008 album Black Sun.

 Vocalist Sahaj Ticotin broke the record for the longest single note for a male vocalist in a song, having held a high B for 24 seconds during "Skorn".
 Sahaj overtook the previous record of 20.2 seconds which was held by Morten Harket in his song "Summer Moved On".
 Ra released an e-card on September 12, 2006, where the song "Don't Turn Away" could be streamed.
 The entire album of Raw can be downloaded for free on Ra's website.